 |Dry/Unladen Weight||900 kg (1984 lb)|

-In 1980, the first 400 production R5 Turbos were made to comply with Group 4 homologation and allow the car to compete in international rallies.
-All “Turbo 1″s were manufactured at the Alpine factory in Dieppe, France.
+In late 1979, the first 400 production R5 Turbos were made to comply with Group 4 homologation and allow the car to compete in international rallies.
+1290 more units would be produced in the following two years at the Alpine factory in Dieppe, France.
 It was a small peppy car perfect for blazing away the French countryside.
-It had “only” 160 BHP but could dash to 100 kph (62 mph) in 6.4 seconds nonetheless.
-More than a fair share of these cars were upgraded to competition spec.
+It had “only” 160 BHP but could dash to 100 kph (62 mph) in 6.4 seconds nonetheless, often shaming more powerful sports cars on the road.
+Many R5 Turbos were thus upgraded to competition spec.

-Once the homologation models were produced, a second version named “Turbo 2” was introduced by using cheaper steel Renault 5 parts to replace many of the light alloy components found in the original 5 Turbo version.
-Thus, the Turbo 2 was less expensive and could be sold at a more favourable price.
+A second version named “Turbo 2” was introduced for 1983 by using cheaper steel parts to replace many of the light alloy components found in the original 5 Turbo version.
+Thus, the Turbo 2 was approximately 25% less expensive than the original version.
 It is notable to mention that the Turbo 2 itself was homologated a few months later to allow customers to compete with the car.

-Although the Turbo 2 was produced a total of 3175 units to be sold solely to the general public, it can still be considered to be an homologation special.
-After the “Maxi” evolution, to which Renault Sport built only 20 examples to be sold exclusively for competition use, you could source a factory kit to update your Turbo/2 to the new spec.
-The car is still very popular and coveted amongst “tuning” enthusiasts.
+Although the Turbo 2 was produced a total of 3167 units to be sold solely to the general public, it can still be considered to be a homologation special.
+This was especially true since you could source a factory kit to update your car to every new spec out of the Renault Sport catalogue.
+The R5 is still very popular and coveted amongst rally and “tuning” enthusiasts.

 ROAD CAR SPECIFICATIONS